telegraphic/hickle/README.md

 ======

 Hickle is a HDF5 based clone of Pickle, with a twist.
 Instead of serializing to a pickle file, Hickle dumps to a HDF5 file.
 It is designed to be a "drop-in" replacement for pickle (for common data objects).
 That is: it is a neat little way of dumping python variables to file.
+Hickle is fast, and allows for transparent compression of your data (LZF / GZIP).

 Why use Hickle?
 ---------------